dwaite/connect/openid-connect-4-identity-assurance/representation.md

 `identifier` REQUIRED. person identifier obtained by the verifying organization from the eID system

-## claims
+## claims {#claimselement}

-The `claims` element contains the user claims whose binding to the actual user account was verified by the verification/organization and is attested by the OP.
-This element may contain at most the claims listed in the following.
+The `claims` element contains the user claims, which were verified by the process and according to the policies determined by the corresponding `verification` element.

-This specification uses the following existing OpenID Connect user claims as defined in [https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims]:
+The `claims` element MUST only contain one or more of the following user claims as defined in Section 5.1 of the OpenID Connect specification [@!OpenID]

 * `name`
 * `given_name`